 Managing Subdomains

-How Many Subdomains Can I Use?
+How Many Alternate Domains Can I Add?

 Important Things to Note